kalniei/wl-docs/docs/admin/user-accounts.md

 All columns are sortable.

-No columns has filters inside the table.
+No columns have filters inside the table.

 We use this route for getting accounts: